bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

 Description:
 `CVTMD` sets modes for blocked record index conversion.
-The first parameter, "sizmd" is the record size conversion mode.
-If "sizmd" is omitted, RNMR will prompt for a mode with the current size conversion mode as the default.
-The legal choices for "sizmd" are SIZEA, SIZE, and CVTSZ.
-The second parameter, "blkmd" is the record blocking conversion mode.
-If "blkmd" is omitted, RNMR will prompt for a mode with the current mode as the default.
-The legal values for "blkmd" are 0, 1, 2, 3, or 4.
+The first parameter, sizmd is the record size conversion mode.
+If sizmd is omitted, RNMR will prompt for a mode with the current size conversion mode as the default.
+The legal choices for sizmd are SIZEA, SIZE, and CVTSZ.
+The second parameter, blkmd is the record blocking conversion mode.
+If blkmd is omitted, RNMR will prompt for a mode with the current mode as the default.
+The legal values for blkmd are 0, 1, 2, 3, or 4.
 ## CVTSZ
 Set sizes for blocked record index conversion